Lisa Mirabello, Ph.D.

 Rockville, MD 20850

 Osteosarcoma is the most common primary, malignant bone tumor among children and adolescents.
 Osteosarcoma etiology has remained poorly characterized, and metastatic disease has a poor prognosis.
 Dr. Mirabello is using epidemiologic studies to examine incidence patterns and identify risk groups for this rare cancer.
-She is working to identify genes and pathways that may significantly contribute to risk of osteosarcoma.
-She is using candidate gene and whole-genome approaches to comprehensively explore the relationship between genetic variation and susceptibility to osteosarcoma and clinical outcomes.
-Dr. Mirabello and her colleagues have completed the first international, multi-institution genome-wide association studies (GWAS) of osteosarcoma risk and outcome.
-She is conducting large genomic epidemiologic studies to broadly seek novel germline genetic markers of disease risk and outcome.
+She is using whole-genome approaches, including large genome-wide association studies and whole-exome sequencing, to comprehensively explore the relationship between genetic variation and susceptibility to osteosarcoma.
+Dr. Mirabello and her colleagues have completed the first international, multi-institution genome-wide association studies (GWAS) of osteosarcoma risk.
+She continues to conduct large genomic epidemiologic studies of osteosarcoma, and other pediatric cancers, to broadly seek novel germline genetic markers of disease risk.

 Carcinogenic HPV Genomics

 Thirteen human papillomavirus (HPV) types cause virtually all cases of cervical cancer and a large proportion of other anogenital and oropharyngeal cancers.
 HPV is a common, sexually-transmitted infection, but only a small fraction of infected women progress to developing cervical precancer or cancer.
 Little is known about why only certain infections progress.
 There is huge variability in risk conferred by the different carcinogenic HPV types and, remarkably, strong differences even between closely related variant lineages within each type.